The Perfect Cup: the magic beans of Parkview

 The Perfect Cup is an integral part of the Parkview community.
 This delightful coffee shop is the perfect stop for a delicious coffee and tasty meal.

-The Perfect Cup is also one of the businesses taking part in the Shop Local, Support Jozi campaign we’re running in partnership with Airbnb.
-As part of the initiative, when customers spend R100 or more with SnapScan, they’ll receive a R75 Jozibucks voucher which can be spent at other participating businesses.
-For more details on the campaign, check out our Jozibucks article.
-[Disclaimer: While the earning period for this campaign has ended, customers who still have vouchers can spend their Jozibucks until 31 July 2021.]
+The Perfect Cup is also one of the businesses that took part in the Shop Local, Support Jozi campaign we ran in partnership with Airbnb.
+As part of the initiative, when customers spent R100 or more with SnapScan, they received a R75 Jozibucks voucher which could be spent at other participating businesses.

 We spoke to Michelle Dancer, owner of The Perfect Cup, to learn more about her business and what makes their coffee so special.